Arsenal Football Club has always had community at its heart and celebrates 100 years in the Borough of Islington during 2013/14.

 Since 2006, Arsenal has contributed more than £750,000 towards the upgrade of six local football pitches.

-Earlier in the year, Kieran Gibbs visited the Rowley Way Estate in Camden to officially open a new 3G astroturfed site, complete with floodlights, which replaced the estate’s old concrete court.
+In 2012, Kieran Gibbs visited the Rowley Way Estate in Camden to officially open a new 3G astroturfed site, complete with floodlights, which replaced the estate’s old concrete court.

 This followed a similar opening at the Suffolk Estate in Hackney, an area long blighted by gangs and antisocial behaviour.
-As part of the construction of the new facility, which saw old metal goal and basketball posts removed, local youngsters were given a positive focus by helping to produce bespoke graffiti artwork around a new brick wall around the sides of the pitch
+As part of the construction of the new facility, which saw old metal goal and basketball posts removed, local youngsters were given a positive focus by helping to produce bespoke graffiti artwork around a new brick wall around the sides of the pitch.